Jason1165/Clyde-Pacman/README.md

 Jason: Completed Ghost class and made ghosts move in a random direction for now.
 Fixed some methods in Maze where inputs were x which could be confused with this.x.

 Ryan: Made small adjustments to data types of instance variables for Pacman class.
 Made pacman move continuously in the direction of a key press and accounted for boundaries.

+##### 05/27/2022
+Jason: Improved Ghost's move, it cannot move backwards.
+Modified Ghost's display and changed it to display at certain coordinates which are calculated in the main.